 Every great photograph tells a story, but I often find it interesting to read the story behind the photograph — and hence this occasional series of posts.
-This time it is the turn of an image that has frequently appeared in books and magazines, including the front cover of one property guide, and is also one of the most popular photographs on LodgePhoto.com:
+This time it is the turn of Villa Vignamaggio that has frequently appeared in books and magazines.
+It has starred on the front cover of one property guide, and it’s also one of the most popular photographs on this site:

-First of all, an answer to a frequently asked question: Yes, it’s a true photograph and the haze behind the farmhouse has not been “photoshopped” into the image!
+To answer a frequently asked question: No, the haze behind the farmhouse has not been “photoshopped” into the image!
 Vignamaggio is a charming Tuscan renaissance villa clinging to the hillside above the town of Greve in Chianti.
 We first found it while renting a villa a short distance away, further up the road.
-We saw it was a winery and that was enough by itself for us to stop — but we also knew that Vignamaggio was the location for Kenneth Brannagh’s joyous 1993 Shakespeare film adaptation, Much Ado About Nothing.
+We saw it was a winery and that was enough by itself for us to stop — but we also knew that Vignamaggio was the location for Kenneth Branagh’s joyous 1993 Shakespeare film adaptation, Much Ado About Nothing.

 There has been intense speculation over the “actual” identity of the model for Leonardo Da Vinci’s painting.
 Renaissance art historian Vasari states that it was Lisa Giocondo (nee Gherardini) in his “Lives of the artists”.
 The only problem was that Vasari was writing 30 years after Leonardo’s death, which was enough wiggle room for some to suggest that Vasari was mistaken and that the sitter was Leonardo himself, or Isabella of Aragon, or Leonardo’s mother, or… you get the picture.